-Queries are used in ArcGIS to select a subset of features and table records.
-All query expressions in ArcGIS use Structured Query Language (SQL) to formulate these search specifications.
-For example, you will need to use SQL when you construct a query for the Select Layer By Attribute tool.
+Queries or where clauses are used in ArcGIS to select a subset of records.
+All query expressions use Structured Query Language (SQL) to formulate these search specifications.
+You will need to use SQL when you construct an expression for many geoprocessing tools, including:

-You can enter queries in Clause mode, using buttons and lists to construct the query in easy-to-understand language.
-Or, if you are experienced with SQL, you can enter a statement directly in SQL mode.
-You can toggle between the modes by clicking the SQL button .
+You can enter queries in Clause mode, using buttons and choicelists to construct the query in easy-to-understand language.
+Or, if you are experienced with SQL, you can enter the where clause as text directly in SQL mode.

 SQL mode provides a powerful SQL code editor with syntax help and autocompletion.
 If you are familiar with SQL expressions you can build a query quickly and include any operators or logic supported in SQL.
 Use the Verify button to make sure the expression you have written is valid.